Adopted March 24, 1957; Revised through March 24, 2018

 5. TERMINATION OF MEMBERSHIP.

-(a) Membership may be terminated automatically by a member upon delivery of a formal notice to the Executive Director of that member’s resignation.
+(a) Membership may be terminated automatically by a member upon delivery of a formal notice to the Chief Executive Officer of that member’s resignation.

 (b) Members are terminated from membership after 90 days of non-payment of dues.